The Science of Hand Washing

 that young children are visual and kinetic learners.

-This means they learn best by seeing and doing -- rather
+This means they learn best by also seeing and doing -- rather

 than just hearing.